XueDugu/Caculator/README.md

 # Web

-An Web, with various function.
+A Web, with various functions.